ericlau00/advent-of-code/README.md

-# advent-of-code-2019
+# advent-of-code

-My solutions to the 2019 Advent of Code Calendar
+My solutions to Advent of Code Calendars